filecoin-project/sentinel/docs/content/en/software/lily/operation.md

 #### Constraints

 - The Fill job must be executed **AFTER** a Find job.
 These jobs must **NOT** be performed simultaneously.
 - Walk jobs may only be executed over epoch ranges lily has state.
-Walking ranges lily does not have a state for will result in the error: `blockstore: block not found` being written to the `errors_detected` column of the `visor_processing_reports` table.
+Walking epoch ranges which lily does not have state for will result in the error: `blockstore: block not found` being written to the `errors_detected` column of the `visor_processing_reports` table.
 - Do not execute the Fill job over epoch ranges imported from the lily data archive as there are no processing reports for imported data.

 ### Survey